-As long as your refrigerator worked properly before you unplugged it, you should not worry that something has happened to the refrigerator that is now causing it not to work.
+As long as your refrigerator worked properly before you unplugged it, and your unplugged fridge now doesn't work after you plugged it back in, you should not immediately worry that something has happened to the refrigerator.
 It is much more likely that a change occurred within the electrical outlet.
 Determining why the problem exists and remedying it is not especially difficult, but to ensure that you are addressing the correct issue, it is important that you check a few different possibilities.

 Insert the prongs of an ohmmeter into the top two holes of the outlet.
 Depending on the kind of ohmmeter you use, the device will either light up or the needle on the device will move and point to a number, assuming that the outlet works.
 If the outlet does not work, nothing will happen.

 Plug the refrigerator into a different outlet in the kitchen.
 If the appliance works when it is plugged in elsewhere, you know you need to fix the outlet your refrigerator was using.
 Be sure to call a certified electrician to repair or replace the old outlet to ensure all wiring is up to code.

 Looking at Other Appliances

 Check to see if other kitchen appliances and devices that are plugged in are working.
 There is a chance that the entire room has lost power due to a power surge.

 Resetting the GFCI

 When you unplugged your refrigerator, you may have inadvertently tripped the ground-fault circuit interruptor (GFCI).
 Although you'll typically hear a little "pop" when the GFCI trips, you may not have noticed it if there is background noise such as a television to mask the popping noise.
 Simply press the little reset button on the GFCI outlet until it clicks to see if this restores power to your refrigerator.

 Open your breaker box and slide the breaker switch associated with your kitchen to the "On" position if it is turned off.